-When penalty rates apply for full time employee Penalty rates If an employee works ordinary hours on a Saturday or Sunday Time and a half If an employee works on a public holiday Double time and a half Minimum payment of 4 hours If an employee works any ordinary hours prior to 7.00am or after Extra \$1.66 per hour for each such hour, or 7.00pm on any day Monday to Friday part thereof worked If an employee works the majority of their ordinary hours Extra \$1.75 per hour for each such hour, or between midnight and 7.00am part thereof worked
+When penalty rates apply for a full time employee Penalty rates If an employee works ordinary hours on a Saturday or Sunday Time and a half If an employee works on a public holiday Double time and a half (minimum payment of 4 hours) If an employee works any ordinary hours prior to 7.00am or Extra \$1.66 per hour for each such hour, or after 7.00pm on any day, Monday to Friday part of an hour worked If an employee works the majority of their ordinary hours Extra \$1.75 per hour for each such hour, or between midnight and 7.00am, Monday to Friday part of an hour worked

-When overtime applies for a full time employee Overtime rates If the employee has already worked: Monday to Friday time and a half for the first 2 hours and double time after that more than 10 hours per day or more than 10 days in any fortnight or Saturday or Sunday double time more than 76 hours per fortnight Work performed outside the daily spread of shift (12 hours) Monday to Friday time and a half for the first 2 hours and double time after that Saturday or Sunday double time.
-All overtime worked on a Saturday or Sunday Double time
+When overtime applies for a full time employee Overtime rates If an employee works more than: Monday to Friday - time and a half for the 10 hours per day first 2 hours and double time after that 10 days per fortnight Saturday or Sunday - double time 76 hours per fortnight If an employee works outside the maximum 12 hour daily Monday to Friday - time and a half for the spread of shift first 2 hours and double time after that Saturday or Sunday - double time If an employee works overtime on a Saturday or Sunday Double time

-By agreement, time off at the applicable overtime rate can be given instead of payment for overtime.
+By agreement, time off during ordinary hours (calculated at the applicable overtime rate) can be granted instead of payment for overtime.

-Ordinary working hours, penalty rates and overtime - part time employees
+Ordinary working hours, penalty rates and overtime - part time employee

-- Part time employees are engaged in ongoing employment and work on an ongoing basis every week for a minimum of 20 hours per fortnight. - Part time employees can be employed subject to a 3 month probationary period which can be extended for up to a further 3 months provided that extension is reasonable.
+- Part time employees are engaged in ongoing employment. - Part time employees can be employed on a 3 month probation, which can be extended for up to a further 3 months provided it is extended before the end of the first 3 month period and the extension is reasonable.